boundary/boundary-plugin-shell/README.md

 4. Locate the _shell_ and click on the _Install_ button.
 ![foo](src/main/resources/plugins_available.png)

-5. A confirmation dialog is displayed indicating the plugin was installed sucessfull along with the metrics and the dashboards that were configure:
+5. A confirmation dialog is displayed indicating the plugin was installed sucessfully, along with the metrics and the dashboards:
 ![foo](src/main/resources/plugin_install.png)

 6. Click on the _OK_ button to dismiss the dialog.